Justin289/GCNN_capacity_estimation/README.md

 # Dataset preparation
 ## Download
-Download from [OneDrive](https://1drv.ms/f/s!AnE8BfHe3IOlg13v2ltV0eP1-AgP?e=9o4zgL) and unzip them.
+Download from [EV field datasets Tsinghua](https://data.mendeley.com/drafts/mcsh4hnb8b) and unzip them.
 You should save the data under `finetuning/data` folder.
 If the folder does not exist, then you need to create one

 Please make sure the data structure is like the following.